5.1 Materials Processing, Failure, and Selection

 Key Takeaways

-• Material selection questions begin with the service condition: load, temperature, corrosion, weight, wear, manufacturability, and cost.
+• Material selection on the FE starts with the service condition: load type, temperature, corrosion, weight, wear, manufacturability, and cost.

 Start with the service condition